kailaix/ADCME.jl/docs/src/tu_basic.md

 | `A[idx, idy] += updates`          | `A = scatter_add(A, idx, idy, updates)`         |
 | `A[idx, idy] -= updates`          | `A = scatter_sub(A, idx, idy, updates)`         |

+!!! tip
+    In some cases you might find some features missing in ADCME but present in TensorFlow.
+You can always use `tf.<function_name>`.
+It's compatible.